 Management and leadership are not the same thing.
 But which is more important to a growing, innovative organization?
 An excerpt from John Kotter's new book, Accelerate: Building Strategic Agility for a Faster-Moving World.Open for comment; 0 Comments posted.

 In the fast-paced modern economy, businesses can no longer rely on just one organizational design, argues John Kotter in a new book, Accelerate: Building Strategic Agility for a Faster-Moving World.
 Why we need two "operating systems."
 PLUS Book excerpt.

-Open for comment; 6 Comments posted.
+Closed for comment; 6 Comments posted.

 Every visionary knows the frustration of pitching a great idea, only to see it killed by naysayers, say HBS professor emeritus John P. Kotter and University of British Columbia professor Lorne A. Whitehead.
 In an excerpt from their new book, Buy-IN: Saving Your Good Idea from Getting Shot Down, the authors reveal strategies used by your critics—and how to defend against them.

 Nothing like a global recession to test your change-management skills.
 We dig deep into the Working Knowledge vault to learn about building a business in a down economy, motivating the troops, and other current topics.

 Urgency can be a positive force in companies, says leadership expert and HBS professor emeritus John P. Kotter.
 His new book, A Sense of Urgency (Harvard Business Press), makes that conviction clear.
 Our excerpt describes how leaders might skillfully transform a crisis into an organizational motivator for the better.